-Spade and Clover is a mini-farm cared for by Andrew Werth and John Warren, two artists-turned-farmers growing food for the body and soul.
-At 26 and 29 years old, the duo has worked on farms in Rhode Island, North Carolina, Washington, and Johns Island (with Joseph Fields Farm through the Lowcountry Local First program).
-Their desire to live healthier lives and an abundance of creative drive have energized their goal of providing nourishment to the Charleston community through naturally grown plants and earth-friendly practices.
-Last fall, S&C started using a plot at Dirt Works to grow two acres of flowers, fruits, and vegetables using intensive biodiverse methods.
-They’ve planted native and heirloom varieties selected for their supreme taste and unique appearance.
-Their production methods utilize companion planting, cover-cropping, crop rotation, and the mutually beneficial qualities of each cultivar as an alternative to herbicides, pesticides, and over-fertilizing.
-They sell their produce at the Charleston Farmers Market, the Midway Park Sunday Brunch Farmers Market, and they plan to sell at the Meeting Street Winter’s Farmers Market.
-In additions to markets, you can also find their products at local restaurants, and you’ll be able to sign up for a CSA in late September.
+Spade and Clover is a mini-farm cared for by John Warren, an artist-turned-farmer growing food for the body and soul.
+At 31 years old, he has worked on farms in Rhode Island, North Carolina, Washington, and Johns Island (with Joseph Fields Farm through the Lowcountry Local First program).
+His desire to live healthier and an abundance of creative drive have energized his goal of providing nourishment to the Charleston community through naturally grown plants and earth-friendly practices.
+S&C started using a plot at Dirt Works to grow an acre and a half of flowers, fruits, and vegetables including Southeast Asian varieties, using intensive biodiverse methods.
+He’s planted native and heirloom varieties selected for their supreme taste and unique appearance and is noted for selling ginger and turmeric.
+His production methods utilize companion planting, cover-cropping, crop rotation, and the mutually beneficial qualities of each cultivar as an alternative to herbicides, pesticides, and over-fertilizing.
+In the spring, he sells his produce at the Charleston Farmers Market, the Sunday Brunch Farmers Market, and the Johns Island Farmers Market.